yt-dlp-archives/plugins/README.md

 ![demo_img](./demo.png)
 # YT-DLP Archieve Plugins
-An archieve of all rejected and/or contriversial yt-dlp Plugin code for educational and example purposes.
+An archive of all rejected and/or controversial yt-dlp plugin code for educational and example purposes.

 # Rules
-1. All Plugins must be working.
+1. All plugins must be working.
-2. No Plugin should contain unnecessary/malicious code.
+2. No plugin should contain unnecessary/malicious code.
-3. No code here should be used for nothing other than educational purposes AND ESPECIALLY NOT FOR PIRACY.
+3. No code here should be used for anything other than educational purposes AND ESPECIALLY NOT FOR PIRACY.
 4. Have fun. 🗿

 # List of Plugins